Photography lessons by Jonathan Jay Levine, BFA Painting/Photography, MA Transformative Art, Certified Life Coach.

 Is there a creative way, an artistic path that you've veered from?
 One you've dreamed of returning to?
 I am here to support you in remembering that road, or even blazing a new one.

 Jonathan Levine makes art because he has to.
 Creativity emanates from him, making those around him realize the value in art making.
 Born in Los Angeles in 1967 Jonathan has been making art since he could write.
 Beginning with sketchbooks kept as a child, a foundation was laid at an early age for expressing himself creatively.
 Since moving to San Francisco in the early 1990’s to study photography and painting at the San Francisco Art Institute (BFA, 1996), he has experimented with other mediums including pen and ink, poetry, watercolor, sculpture and digital art.
 Jonathan enjoys transforming found and natural materials into magic wands.
 This process was a large piece of Jonathan's creative evolution which occurred while studying Transformative Art at John F. Kennedy University (MA, 2011), where his art making path and his spiritual path converged.
-Jonathan has exhibited at salons and galleries in San Francisco and Los Angeles, with his magic wands selling in California and Europe.
+Jonathan has exhibited in San Francisco and Los Angeles, with his digital art and fine art selling in the U.S. and in Europe.

 "I liked spending time, in nature, doing art with my boys.
 I like that they were intrigued and involved by the process.
-I think your calm, direct, open manner was inviting for everyone of all ages". -SB, Moraga, California
+I think your calm, direct, open manner was inviting for everyone of all ages". -SB

 "I loved the light and easy spirit in which this workshop was offered.
 I felt invited to join in, and was given space to do the activity my own way - there was no pressure for things to be a certain way.
-J offered the invitation then held the space for whatever wanted to happen". -KD, San Francisco, California
+J offered the invitation then held the space for whatever wanted to happen". -KD

 I am excited to share my creative and technical knowledge with you.
 Such as what others have called a "gift of sight", namely, an innate ability to frame and compose-- oftentimes before even looking through the camera lens!

-Over the years my photography has evolved to include street photography and using it as a tool for coming my other creative mediums into digital collage.
+Over the years my photography has evolved to include street photography and using it as a tool to tie my other creative mediums into digital collage.

 Jonathan Levine is an inspiring artist, teacher, and friend to anyone who steps into his studio.
 Together, we facilitated an art group for adults living with serious and persistent mental health diagnoses and I was blown away by his immediate ability to engage with the participants— a rare gift.
 Any program would be lucky to have him on their team.